 The design of this study was quasi-experimental, with pre-test and post-test measures.
 All participants completed measures of perfectionism, anxiety and depression at each time point.
 Within-subject and between-subject comparisons were made on participants who met eligibility criteria.
 The main hypothesis was that a brief cognitive-behavioral intervention would reduce maladaptive perfectionism.
 It was also expected that the intervention could reduce general distress operationalized as anxious and depressive symptomatology.
 The Almost Perfect Scale-Revised (APS-R; Slaney, Rice, Mobley, Trippi, & Ashby, 2001) was selected as a measure of perfectionism, and the subscale of Discrepancy (e.g. the gap between actual an ideal standards; Slaney et al., 2001) as an indicator of maladaptive perfectionism.
 The APS-R was chosen in place of other popular measures of perfectionism because of its unique design that is focused on student population (Enns & Cox, 2002).

-Participants and setting
+Participants

 Perfectionism profiles were defined through cutoff points established in previous studies measuring perfectionism in Argentina (Arana et al., 2010; Arana & Furlan, 2016).
 Following these cutoff points, participants who scored 36 or above on the APS-R´s High Standards subscale were classified as perfectionists.
 Adaptive perfectionists were classified when participants scored 40 or below on the APS-R´s Discrepancy subscale, while maladaptive perfectionists were classified as such when participants scored 41 or above.
 Thus, the criterion for eligibility was to select participants classified as maladaptive perfectionists.
 Only 48 (57%) out of the 84 initial screened participants were classed as perfectionists, with half of this subsample meeting the criterion for maladaptive perfectionism in this study.
 The final sample was formed by 24 participants who were studying Psychology at a national university in Buenos Aires (Argentina) at the time of the call.
 Descriptive characteristics (gender, age, marital status, employment) of the sample are showed in Table 1.

-The intervention was delivered at the university, in the same environment in which students receive lectures.
-We thought this might be advantageous because it might facilitate their commitment to the intervention.

 Intervention

 The following is a summary of the intervention, involving five two-hour long sessions held weekly.
 Session 1 was dedicated to the understanding of causes of perfectionism and its adaptive/maladaptive nature.
 Sessions 2 and 3 were dedicated to working with perfectionistic beliefs as biased information.
 The main goal of session 4 was explaining the role of and changing perfectionistic behaviors to prevent the maintaining effect of these behaviors in perfectionistic thinking.
 Session 5 was dedicated to understanding the impact of perfectionism in social life, as well as to rehearse self-compassion exercises.
 Overall, the main purpose of the intervention was to help participants to understand their perfectionism as a dynamic process which can shift from dysfunctional to functional or adaptive.
 Instead of working with the idea of lowering their high standards of performance, the intervention encouraged participants to revise the way in which they attempted to reach their standards.